In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 According to my opinion at that time, only two basic gigs per day for 25 days per month would give me $250.
 It was more than my stipend when I joined the industry.

-But, I was wrong there.
-Working for a little value when you have quality is a sign of the foolish person.
+But I was wrong there.
+Working for a little value when you have quality is a sign of a foolish person.

 Remember, the quality always has a demand as I said earlier.
 So, never hesitate to charge sufficient depending on your skills and project needs.